British Rail Class 360: Class 360/1

-In April 2004, the Great Eastern franchise was merged into the Greater Anglia franchise that was awarded to National Express East Anglia.
-All passed with the franchise to Greater Anglia in February 2012.
-The Class 360s were not maintained by the franchisee, but under contract by Siemens at Ilford EMU Depot.
+In April 2004, Great Eastern operations was merged into the Greater Anglia franchise that was awarded to National Express East Anglia.
+All units passed with the franchise to Greater Anglia in February 2012 and were maintained by Siemens Mobility at Ilford EMU Depot.

-All were replaced by Class 720s in 2020/2021 and moved to East Midlands Railway (EMR) to operate services on the Midland Main Line from London St Pancras to Corby from May 2021.
-They were modified to operate at 110 mph.
-They are now based at Bedford Cauldwell Walk depot.
+All units were replaced by s in 2020/21 and were leased to East Midlands Railway (EMR), to operate services on the Midland Main Line between and from May 2021.
+They were modified to operate at 110 mph and are based at Bedford Cauldwell Walk depot.

-Beginning in June 2020, all were cycled through Siemens at Kings Heath Depot, Northampton to be modified for 110 mph operation.
+Beginning in June 2020, all were cycled through Siemens at Kings Heath Depot in Northampton to be modified for 110 mph operation.
 The first was transferred to EMR's Cricklewood Depot in November 2020, with all having transferred by February 2021.

-They entered service with East Midlands Railway on 16 May 2021 after the electrification of the Midland Main Line was complete in 2020 between Bedford and Corby.
-Two units had received a temporary application of the EMR Connect livery in time for this; full-scale repainting of the fleet began in June 2021.
+They entered service with East Midlands Railway on 16 May 2021, after the electrification of the Midland Main Line was completed in 2020, between and Corby.
+Two units had received a temporary application of the EMR Connect livery; full-scale repainting of the fleet began in June 2021.

+A refurbishment programme has commenced, with the first two units completed in June 2026.